 Women with TS are at a much greater risk of aortic dissection (a tear or rupture between layers of the aortic wall) (Figure 6) than the general population.
 It is a rare, but important complication that occurs in approximately 40 out of every 100,000 people with TS.
 In general, aortic dissection most commonly presents in men aged 60-80, where women with TS who experience an aortic dissection typically present between ages 25-50.
 That’s why it’s important to know the signs of an aortic dissection and what to do.

-Knowing that you have TS puts you at an advantage in the event that you experience unexplained severe or sharp chest, back, or abdominal pain.
+An individual who knows their TS diagnosis has an advantage in the event that they experience unexplained severe or sharp chest, back, or abdominal pain.
 A person who does not know they have the disorder may not be treated with the same urgency as those who know they are at increased risk of aortic dissection.
-Since emergency departments may be very busy and knowledge about TS may vary greatly, it is possible that you will need to advocate for yourself should you experience these symptoms.
-Do not be shy about telling the doctors and nurses at the hospital what you know about your condition and the information about aortic dissection and its diagnosis and treatment – which is very different from treatment of myocardial infarction (heart attack), for which aortic dissection is often mistaken.
+Since emergency departments may be very busy and knowledge about TS may vary greatly, it is possible that individuals with TS will need to advocate for themselves should they experience these symptoms.
+They should not be shy about telling the doctors and nurses at the hospital what they know about their condition and the information about aortic dissection and its diagnosis and treatment – which is very different from treatment of myocardial infarction (heart attack), for which aortic dissection is often mistaken.

 Unless someone has a known diagnosis of TS, reports of chest pain often do not automatically raise the possibility of aortic dissection in the emergency room.

-Therefore, be sure that you are prepared to:
+Therefore, individuals with TS should be prepared to:

 Turner Syndrome Society of the United States: https://www.turnersyndrome.org/